What we know about the deadly violence in Syria

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Mostafa Salem, Eyad Kourdi, Allegra Goodwin, Mohammed Tawfeeq and Frankie Vetch contributed reporting.
+CNN’s Mostafa Salem, Eyad Kourdi, Allegra Goodwin, Mohammed Tawfeeq, Kareem El Damanhoury, Sandi Sidhu and Frankie Vetch contributed reporting.